nautilus-os/NautilusOS/README.md

 ## 🚧 todos

-- [ ] App store improvements (right now it can only install built-in apps)
+- [ ] App store improvements (right now it can only install built-in apps not stuff from community repo)
 - [x] fix fonts not loading in onefile
-- [ ] fix bug in cloaking where the unblack delay and the actual anti monitering toggles are linked
+- [x] fix bug in cloaking where the unblack delay and the actual anti monitering toggles are linked
 - [ ] if u hit login in without choosing an existing accoutnit just picks the first one, should ask u to pick an acc
 - [x] Add a feature to confirm page closing to stop Securly, GoGuardian, Hapara etc.
 - [ ] Add an option to increase or decrease window transparency